Wood Deck Refinishing in Los Angeles, CA

 Decking Woods We Service

 - Ipe or Ironwood as it is sometimes called is a very dense and oily hardwood from South America.
-Over the past 10 years it has become increasingly popular for exterior wood use such as decks, siding, trim, and furniture.
+Over the past 10 years it has become increasingly popular for exterior wood siding, trim, and furniture.
 Being dense and high oil in content makes maintaining it quite a challenge if you are not thoroughly experienced.
 We have over 13 years of experience restoring, protecting, and maintaining Ipe for hundreds of clients.
 Read more

 - Mahogany has many different varieties from different parts of the world.
 Although it is rare to find an entire deck made of solid Mahogany they do exist.
 We have pictures in our before and after section of a dramatic restoration in San Marino.
-Mahogany has always been known for its beautiful rich reddish brown color and tight grain.
+Mahogany has always been known for its beautiful rich reddish-brown color and tight grain.
 There is no one who knows more about maintaining Mahogany in exterior use than us.
 Read more

 - Mangaris is a beautiful wood similar in grain to Mahogany but different in hardness and color.
 It is a beautiful alternative to teak and ipe and its vibrant brown color is a perfect complement to any home.
 Being a bit softer than some of the other wood types makes it a bit easier to maintain because it accepts more sealer.
 We have the most knowledge and best protective coatings for this beautiful wood.
 Read more

 - Redwood has been used for centuries in many different types of exterior use.
-It has been the most popular choice for wood decks since the mid 1900’s.
+It has been the most popular choice since the mid 1900’s.
 Did you know most types of redwood are considered hardwoods?
-Yes it may be softer than teak but it is hard enough to last an extremely long time when exposed to nature’s elements.
+Yes, it may be softer than teak but it is hard enough to last an extremely long time when exposed to nature’s elements.
 Being softer than other hardwoods makes maintaining redwood easy because it is able to accept a greater amount of protective coatings.
 Restoring and maintaining the rich color and beautiful color of this timeless wood is our specialty.
 Read more

 - Cedar is a beautiful wood that is mainly used for fences and sometimes decks in exterior wood use.
 Although there are many different species of cedar found throughout the world, maintaining it remains the same.
 It is able to accept a large amount of sealer so it maintains its color for years.
 We have the best sealers for maintaining cedar.
 Read more